donnafraser/kickstarter-analysis/README.md

 Apparently, our analysis concluded that the two most successful fundraising amounts were in the $1,000 range with many failures in between to see success again starting at $35,000 up to $45,000.
 Odd, indeed!

 # Limitations
 Some limitations I noted were based on the small amount of data collected on various categories.
-There wasn't much for technology and games which was disappointing to me.
-But that definintely limited the scope of anaylsis we could target.
+There wasn't much for technology and games which were disappointing to me.
+That definintely limits the scope of anaylsis we can perform.

 # Potential Data Visualizations
 It would be great to take a look at how each country contributed toward each category in fundrasing.
 We could create a graph specific to country.
 It would even be cool to create a chart based on a table of country and launch date to see the best country and month to target!